 Route: Reichenbach i.
 K. - Scharnachtal - Kiental - Pochtenalp - Griesalp

-Route: Andermatt - Hospental, village - Mätteli - Gotthard Pass summit - Airolo
+Route: Andermatt - Hospental, Village - Mätteli - Gotthard Pass Summit - Airolo

 Route: Chur - Churwalden - Lenzerheide - Tiefencastel - Mulens - Marmorera - Julier - Silvaplana - St. Moritz